 Securities spun-off from existing constituents are also considered for inclusion at the time of the event.
 Size-segment review and industry classification review are systematically conducted for all spun-off securities from existing Global Investable Market Index constituents provided that they pass all the investability screens described in Sub-section 2.2 with the exception of the length of trading and liquidity screens.
-In addition, the free float-adjusted market capitalization of securities added to the Standard Index must be at least 50% of the Standard Index Interim Size-Segment Cutoff.
-For a security to be added to the Small Cap Interim Size-Segment Cutoff.
-Securities spun-off from the World Micro Cap Index are also considered for inclusion at time of the event, but only for the World Micro Cap Index are also considered for inclusion at time of the event, but only for the World Micro Cap Index adjusted market capitalization must be at least 50% of the Size-segment.
-For a security to be added to the World Micro Cap Index are also considered for inclusion at time of the event, but only for the World Micro Cap Index adjusted market capitalization must be at least 50% of the Micro Cap Index, the free float-adjusted market capitalization for Cap Index are also considered for inclusion at time of the event, but only for the World Micro Cap Index adjusted market capitalization must be at least 50% of the Micro Cap Index, the free float-adjusted market capitalization must be at least 50% of the Micro Cap Index, the free float-adjusted market capitalization must be at least 50% of the Micro Cap Index, the free float-adjusted market capitalization must be at least 50% of the Micro Cap Index, the free float-adjusted market capitalization must be at least 50% of the Micro Cap Index, the free float-adjusted market capitalization must be at least 50% of the Micro Cap Index adjusted market capitalization must be at least 50% of the Micro Cap Index adjusted market capitalization must be at least 50% of the Micro Cap Ind performed for spun-off securities if they are included in different Size-Segment Indexes from the spinning-off securities and/or the spinning-off securities move to other Size-Segment Indexes at the time of the event.
+In addition, the free floatadjusted market capitalization of securities added to the Standard Index must be at least 50% of the Standard Index Interim Size-Segment Cutoff.
+For a security to be added to the Small Cap Index, the free float-adjusted market capitalization must be at least 50% of the Small Cap Interim Size-Segment Cutoff.
+Securities spun-off from the World Micro Cap Index are also considered for inclusion at time of the event, but only for the World Micro Cap Index size-segment.
+For a security to be added to the World Micro Cap Index, the free floatadjusted market capitalization must be at least 50% of the Micro Cap Minimum Size Requirement for Existing Constituents as described in Sub-section 4.1.2 A style review is performed for spun-off securities if they are included in different Size-Segment Indexes from the spinning-off securities and/or the spinning-off securities move to other Size-Segment Indexes at the time of the event.
 No style reviews are performed for spun-off securities that are considered to be included in the World Micro Cap Index, as there are no style characteristics for the World Micro Cap constituents.
 Thereafter, the spun-off securities are included in the appropriate Size-Segment Indexes by comparing the company's post-event full market capitalization with the Interim Market Size-Segment Cutoff, and in the appropriate style indexes based on their style attribution within the relevant Size-Segment Indexes.